MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

     ```bash
     kubectl delete pod valkey-masters-0
     ```
-    When you run `kubeclt get pods`, you will see that the Pod `valkey-masters-0`has been deleted.
+    When you run `kubectl get pods`, you will see that the Pod `valkey-masters-0`has been deleted.

     ```bash
         NAME                READY   STATUS    RESTARTS   AGE